claudiarella/academic-kickstart/content/authors/admin/_index.md

 I am interested in the many facets of theoretical high-energy physics - particularly the mathematical structures and dualities arising in quantum field theory and string theory.
 My most recent work focuses on the non-perturbative aspects of topological string theory and complex Chern–Simons theory and the interplay of resurgence, strong-weak duality, and modularity.

 Other topics of interest are arithmetic properties of Calabi-Yau manifolds, algebraic and geometric structures in scattering amplitudes, effective field theory techniques, and model-building and physics probes beyond the Standard Model.
-I have worked on the motivic approach to Feynman integrals in perturbative quantum field theory under the supervision of Prof. Francis Brown during my master’s studies at the University of Oxford.

 Here are my [CV][CV] and a list of attended [events][activities].